 Anomaly flags as accelerants

-ENTITY_HALLUCINATION— the model referenced an entity ID not found in prior contextTOOL_ARG_MISMATCH— a tool was called with arguments that violate its schemaCONTEXT_DRIFT— the agent's stated goal changed between turns without user instructionLOOP_DETECTED— the same tool was called with near-identical arguments inside one sessionENTITY_MISMATCH— a tool returned data belonging to a different entity than the one being processed
+ENTITY_HALLUCINATION — the model referenced an entity ID not found in prior contextTOOL_ARG_MISMATCH — a tool was called with arguments that violate its schemaCONTEXT_DRIFT — the agent's stated goal changed between turns without user instructionLOOP_DETECTED — the same tool was called with near-identical arguments inside one sessionENTITY_MISMATCH — a tool returned data belonging to a different entity than the one being processedOUTPUT_TRUNCATED — finish_reason: length on a tool-call step; the model's arguments were cut mid-JSONReconstruct the context, not just the output

 Standard SRE templates assume one root cause and one deployment.
 Agent failures violate both.

 Standard postmortem templates ask deterministic questions.
 What changed in the deployment?
 What was the root cause line of code?
 How did the change ship?
 Agent postmortems need different questions because the failure is rarely in the deployment.
-It is in the combination of model behavior, prompt design, tool interfaces, and the specific data that appeared in the session.
+It's in the combination of model behavior, prompt design, tool interfaces, and the specific data that appeared in the session.

 A useful agent postmortem answers six things: